paladp/cs203-S2019-assessment/assessment.md

 * Conflicts
   * N = Never addresses conflicts with teammates
   * I = Sometimes addresses conflicts with teammates
-  * A = Addresses conflicts with teammates through communication
+  * A = Addresses conflicts with teama meeting
+411
+of leaders and the course
+412
+instructor will be held to determine if changes are reasonable.  mates through communication
   * G = Addresses conflicts with teammates through mature communication while involving leaders
   * E = Addresses conflicts with teammates through mature communication while